General Synthetic-Powered Inference: Introduction

-In \Cref{sec:exp} and \Cref{app-sec:additional-exp}, we test the applicability of \gespi on a variety of tasks, including: (i) AlphaFold protein structure prediction, where we apply conformal risk control to bound the average fraction of residues with large prediction error; (ii) comparison of large reasoning models on math datasets, where we use hypothesis testing for win rate; (iii+iv) out-of-distribution detection, where we control the Type I error (in the single outlier case) and the family-wise error rate (for multiple outliers); (v) mechanistic interpretability of a Vision Transformer model, where we use a two-sample test to provide evidence for a property-specific role of an attention head.
+To illustrate these benefits, we evaluate \gespi across a variety of tasks in \Cref{sec:exp,app-sec:additional-exp}, including: (i) image classification, where we control the coverage using conformal prediction; (ii) AlphaFold protein structure prediction, where we apply conformal risk control to bound the average fraction of residues with large prediction error; (iii+iv) out-of-distribution detection, where we control the Type I error (in the single outlier case) and the family-wise error rate (for multiple outliers); (v+vi) comparison of large reasoning models on math datasets, where we use hypothesis testing for win rate, for both pairwise comparisons between models and hyperparameter selection; (vii) mechanistic interpretability of a Vision Transformer model, where we use a two-sample test to provide evidence for a property-specific role of an attention head.
 We also conduct ablation studies to evaluate the sensitivity of our method to $\ep$ and to the synthetic data quality.
 These experiments support that \gespi adapts to the quality of synthetic data, providing meaningful improvements when possible while always maintaining error rate control.

-\section{Related work}
+\section{Related Work}